zulip/zulip/templates/corporate/security.md

 ## Authentication

-- Zulip supports integrated single sign-on with Google, GitHub, SAML (including Okta), AzureAD, and Active Directory/LDAP.
+- Zulip supports integrated single sign-on with Google, GitHub, SAML (including Okta), Entra ID (AzureAD), and Active Directory/LDAP.
 With Zulip on-premise, we can support any of the 100+ authentication tools supported by [python-social-auth](https://python-social-auth.readthedocs.io/en/latest/backends/index.html#social-backends)